EzzatELshazly/Magento-installation/README.md

     ],
 ```
   -  You can now test to see the result.
-###  The last thing we need to setup ssl certificate and redirect any http (80) request to https (443) and redirect all to varnish as shown in the architecture.
+###  The last step is to set up the SSL certificate and redirect any HTTP (port 80) requests to HTTPS (port 443), while also redirecting all traffic to Varnish as shown in the architecture.

 ### Generate the SSL Certificate and Key:
 1. Create a directory to store the SSL certificate and key: